 - 9.1 The registered agent or a designated filing agent for any committee must sign the committee's registration form and all disclosure reports.
 For registration forms and reports filed by a candidate or candidate committee, the candidate must sign.
-[Sections 1-45-108(3), (5), and (6), C.R.S.] - 9.2 Resignation of the registered agent - 9.2.1 A committee may assign a new registered agent by filing an amended committee registration.
+For purposes of this requirement, an electronic login will fulfill the signature requirement. - 9.2 Resignation of the registered agent - 9.2.1 A committee may assign a new registered agent by filing an amended committee registration.
 For a candidate committee, upon resignation of the registered agent the candidate becomes the registered agent until a new agent is assigned.
-For all other committees, the registered agent's name remains on file until the committee assigns a new registered agent. - 9.2.2 A committee must file an amended committee registration form within ten days after the resignation of a registered agent or the appointment of a new registered agent.
+For all other committees, the registered agent's name remains on file until the committee assigns a new registered agent.

+9.2.2 A committee must file an amended committee registration form within ten days after the resignation of a registered agent or the appointment of a new registered agent.
 A committee must have an active registered agent at all times.
 [Section 1-45-108(3)(b), C.R.S.; Rule 12.1]

-Rule 10.
-Managing Contributions and Expenditures
+Rule 10.Managing Contributions and Expenditures